alexa-smart-properties/skill-sample-for-nodejs-hospitality/skill-sample-for-nodejs-hospitality-multimodal/README.md

 This folder contains the backend handlers for the sample skill.
 This sample uses Node.js runtime and can be hosted on AWS Lambda.
 However, you have the flexibility to decide where your backend will be hosted, and what programming language to code it with.

 Parts of the backend Lambda code requires you to supply your own values, such as, a cell number capable of receiving SMS text messages.
-They are annotated with **TODO:** so you can change them.
+They are annotated with in the comment so you know to change them.
 The visual experience under the subfolder **/Lambda/apl** and **/Lambda/languages/data** can also be customized for your hospitality customers.
 These will be described in detail in later sections.

 ### Multimodalcontent